christopherchai/k8s-GKE-Hipster-Shop/labs/lab3/README.md

-# Install Dynatrace OneAgent Operator for Kubernetes
+# Install Dynatrace OneAgent Operator for Kubernetes via Google Marketplace
+<b>Note:</b> If you have already installed OneAgent Operator via Helm, skip this and go to next page.

 1. On your Google Cloud Console, on the left navigational bar, go to Kubernetes Engine -> Applications
 2. Click on "Deploy From Marketplace"